mgonza63/todoVue/README.md

 # Future Development

-å For future development I would create a Mongo Database to save the Todos and maybe start creating a Trello-like system.
+For future development I would create a Mongo Database to save the Todos and maybe start creating a Trello-like system.